Exchanges

 CeFi options

 A central order book holds your funds and requires KYC.
-You get the deepest liquidity, tightest spreads, and pro tooling: portfolio margin, RFQ, block trades.
+You get the deepest liquidity, tightest spreads and pro tooling: portfolio margin, RFQ, block trades.
 The trade-off is custody risk and geographic gating.
-This is where almost all real options volume lives today (Deribit, OKX, Bybit, Binance).
+This is where almost all real options volume lives today.

 DeFi options

 Settlement happens on-chain and you keep your keys, with no KYC.
-The trade-offs are thinner liquidity, smart-contract risk, and your own regulatory responsibility.
-Aevo blurs the line: it runs an off-chain order book with on-chain settlement, so it feels like a centralized exchange without taking custody.
+The trade-offs are thinner liquidity, smart-contract risk and your own regulatory responsibility.
+Aevo blurs the line, running an off-chain order book with on-chain settlement, so it feels centralized without taking custody.
 Derive and Premia are fully on-chain.

-Skim these once and the rest of this guide reads easily.
+Skim these nine terms once and the rest of this guide reads easily.

 Call / Put